Offtopic - SaaS ROI Explained and why On-Prem is a bad idea (for most)

 • Skills - now to run the setup above you need to understand Linux, AWS, Dockers, Backups, Etc. You also need to understand how eramba works.
 Those skills costs money and we know for a fact, many of our customers do not have them.
 Building a house without skills is possible but the result will be questionable.

-• Time to response.
-If your IT department will do this then you are competing for their time with god knows how many other tasks.
-No mean to disrespect here, considering availability constrains these people deal with critical systems, GRC is hardly going to be a priority for them.
+• Continuity response times.
+If your IT department run the on-prem system then you are competing for their time with god knows how many other tasks and teams.
+We do not mean to disrespect, but GRC is hardly going to be a priority for them.

-• Our proceses are tested frequently (by us, a third party and a certification authority) and are ISO 27001 certified.
+• Our infrastructure operational processes are tested frequently (by us, a third party and a certification authority) and are ISO 27001 certified.
 Can you tell the same about the ones run by your IT department?

 For the reasons above, we (and the rest of the planet) offer SaaS services.
 Is a simple financial decision, a very obvious one to make.
 We will be contacting all our existing customers with a tempting offer to move to SaaS soon.